Intelligent-Silicon/Windows11-PerformanceTips/README.md

 # Windows11-PerformanceTips

+There are major differences between windows 11 24H2 and 25H2.

 ### Which program bitness to download

 Where possible its generally best to download the 32bit version because these are still faster than 64bit programs and are generally smaller in file size and this is especially important if the desktop computer or laptop is a low spec machine.

 If you are doing some serious computing, like running SQL server, an Ai, or virtualisation software, then a 64bit version is best in order to take advantage of extra RAM.

+### TLDR
+In order of what is most noticable on slow computers.

+CPU Quantum
+Windows Special Effects.

 ### Ultimate Performance

-This Power Configuration keeps things active/awake for longer, so the lag experienced whilst parts of the computer come alive, is removed.
-Adjusting the CPU Quantum (see CPU Quantum section below) will give the best Desktop Experience though.
+This Power Configuration keeps hardware active/awake for longer, so the lag experienced whilst parts of the computer hardware come alive, is removed.

 Using the below will hide options seen in ```Settings > System > Power & Battery > Power Mode``` but can be seen in ```Control Panel > Power Options > Choose or Customize a power plan```.